forestgrape/coronavirus/monitor_and_control.md

 ### Corona Conform Skiing
 [**in work**]
 __In short__: Nowadays (pre-corona) practiced cosy warm (après-)skiing is unsafe.
 The more outside the skiing-experience (including queuing & lifts & gastronomy) is the safer.
-Good ventilation can make the ski experience more outdoor like and safer.
-Lowering the maximum crowd density is important too, especially indoors.
+Good ventilation can make the ski experience more outdoor like.
+Lowering the maximum crowd density is helps too, especially indoors.

 > My memories of skiing date back to the early 90s, back then a ski day was mostly outdoors from open-sky lifts to outdoor lunch.

-> Skiing being allowed in some regions first, I consider good: Manufacturers start with prototypes/small series too before large scale series production.
-The situations ideally are closely monitored (e.g. Covid-19 test for travellers both on arrival and departure) and all experiences (concepts, monitoring results) transparently published, so that everyone can benefit from the gathered experiences.
+> Allowing skiing in some regions first, I consider good: The situations ideally are closely monitored (e.g. Covid-19 salvia-tests for travellers both on arrival and departure) and all experiences (concepts, monitoring results) transparently published, so that everyone can benefit from the gathered experiences.

+> International Travelling can be connected to skiing but mostly skiing and international travelling are independent (as of 30.11. not discussed on this page).
+Generally for travelling I think in place staying in case of an infection is important i.e. test before leave.

 __ThinkThrough__
 Two sides: